adamjen/sever-LLM-Agent/memory-bank/activeContext.md

 This file tracks the project's current status, including recent changes, current goals, and open questions.

 ## Current Focus
-- Integrating codebase information into the memory bank
-- Updating product context, active context, and technical architecture documentation
+- Finalizing documentation and preparing for the next phase of development.

 ## Recent Changes
+[2025-07-04 21:20:41] - Completed comprehensive unit and integration testing for the LLM-Agent core modules.
 [2025-07-03 20:44:20] - Updated productContext.md with information from ProjectOverview.md

 ## Open Questions/Issues